galaxor/a2council-blog/_posts/2023-04-09-planning-commission-wrapup-2023-04-04.markdown

 <li>The standards of density and required Open Spaces for the proposed use shall be at least equal to those required by this chapter in the zoning district in which the proposed use is to be located, unless a variance is granted pursuant to Section 5.29.13.</li>
 </ol>
 </div>

+So, what does that regulation mean?
+Does the planning commission have the authority to turn down this drive through?
+Sure.
+There's plenty of stuff in there that's a matter of opinion.
+But if we don't change the laws, a future planning commission might have a different opinion and let crummy stuff happen because they have bad opinions (i.e. ones I disagree with).

 The disadvantage of expecting all the regulations to be written in law is that it can take a long time to update our laws, whereas *expectations* can be changed capriciously.
 As a fan of the rule of law, I am usually opposed to capriciously-applied laws.
 But here, I'm stating it as though it's an advantage because I am frustrated that our zoning code hasn't kept up with the changing consensus of the city.
 The consensus I'm referring to is the idea that our city cannot continue to be designed around car convenience and low-density living, and that we must instead practice a kind of urbanism that makes it easy to live, work, and travel without a car, with many destinations in walking distance, and people living with sufficient density to make transit efficient.
 This type of urbanism would achieve the city's [Vision Zero](https://www.a2gov.org/departments/engineering/Pages/Ann-Arbor-Moving-Together-Towards-Vision-Zero.aspx) and [A2Zero](https://www.a2gov.org/departments/sustainability/Carbon-Neutrality/Pages/default.aspx) goals.

 It seems to me that the planning commissioners are similarly frustrated by our slow progress toward these goals, and don't want to allow developments like this to make us slide backward in our progress.

 The difference between an opinion that I hold, vs an opinion shared by the entire planning commission, is that the planning commission has the power to change some of this stuff.
 They could put an item on their next meeting's agenda to place an absolute ban on new drive-throughs in the city, rather than allowing the status quo to continue, where drive-throughs are allowed by Special Exception Use.
+They could put forward an ordinance change proposal, which city council would probably approve.

 I think that, as long as this consensus exists, the planning commission should speed through changes like this.
 But perhaps I'm overestimating how quickly this change could be done.
 Laws must be carefully crafted.
 But heck, I want it!
 Step on the gas!